SirWalross/aerionuaserver/README.md

 <br/>
 <br/>

-# Aerion - a OPC-UA Server for MELFA Robots and PLCs
+# Aerion - a OPC-UA Server for MELFA Robots and MELSEC PLCs

 <br/>